FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 Introverts are interesting when the camera closes in.

-I’m thinking Norm is our chaos secret agent.
-Having a Sagittarius moon puts Norm in a classic Independent Study class.
-Yeah, he learned all about the computers so he could snoop around and get the big picture, not as the “job” the Vault leaders gave him.
+I’m thinking Norm is our secret agent for chaos.
+Having a Sagittarius moon and Gemini Rising puts Norm in a classic Independent Study class.
+He learned all about the computers so he could snoop around and get the big picture, not as the “job” the Vault leaders gave him.

 That Sagittarius-Gemini Moon-Rising combination can be dangerous to the status quo!
 They know bullsh!t when they hear it and can dish some out themselves if the situation calls for it.